Sherifsani/sherifsani/README.md

 ###

-I'm a CS student passionate about building solutions that help shape what I believe to be the future.
+I'm a CS student passionate about building solutions that help shape what I believe to be the future

 ###